 Cover and costs

-Because of our size, we’ve negotiated competitive premiums for our members that are generally cheaper than what you would pay for cover as an individual.
+Because of our size, we’ve negotiated competitive insurance fees (premiums) for members that are generally cheaper than what you would pay as an individual.
 Premiums are paid directly from your super account, so you get cover without feeling the impact on your take home pay.

 Insurance in Superannuation Voluntary Code of Practice

 TWUSUPER supports the objectives and key principles of the Insurance in Superannuation Voluntary Code of Practice (Code) including:

 - our default insurance cover should be appropriate and affordable and must not inappropriately erode our members' retirement income

 - our member communications should be clear, timely and in plain language to assist our members to understand their insurance cover, and

 - we will continue to take an active and visible role in managing claims for our members' insured benefits, regularly update them on the progress of their claims and provide decisions on claims in a reasonable timeframe.